KrishnanTech/eEcommerce-Project/README.md

 # eEcommerce-Project
-A small sample about my previous ecomerce project
+A small sample about my previous ecommerce project